 2011 – Sinclair kicked off the next wave of industry consolidation when it acquired the Four Points and Freedom Communications stations.

-2014 – Sinclair, through its Allbritton acquisition, acquired its first cable network, NewsChannel 8 in Washington D.C.
-After having acquired 109 stations in the three-year period, Sinclair emerged not only as the leading industry consolidator, but one of the most diversified broadcasters and largest ABC, CBS, CW, FOX and MYTV affiliate in the country.
+2014 – Sinclair, through its Allbritton Communications acquisition, acquires its first cable channel, NewsChannel8 in Washington D.C.
+After having acquired 109 stations in the three-year period and adding over $3 billion in assets, Sinclair emerges not only as the leading industry consolidator, but one of the most diversified broadcasters and largest FOX, ABC, CBS, CW and MYTV affiliate in the country.

 That same year, Sinclair launched American Sports Network, a collegiate sports initiative, airing over 200 NCAA Division I games in its first year.
 The Company also launched its Sinclair Original Programming division to create low cost original content for its stations.

 In keeping with the Company’s vision for developing the industry’s digital television capabilities, Sinclair launched ONE Media, which along with Coherent Logix, was tasked with developing the next generation wireless data network to enable broadcasters to reach mobile devices, broadcast in 4K ultra high definition, and launch new business models that could change the face of broadcasting as it is known today.